RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_protobuf_function.md

   packet_send_ip: 127.0.0.1                   #The ip address which the lidar packets will be send to
 ```

-We want to receive packets and we only need to focus on two parameters, *msop_recv_port, difop_recv_port*.
+We want to receive packets so we only need to focus on two parameters, *msop_recv_port, difop_recv_port*.
 You must make sure they are same as the *msop_send_port, difop_send_port* set in the sender.

 ## 3 Send & receive point cloud through Protobuf-UDP

 We suppose you have already read [Intro to parameters](../intro/parameter_intro.md) and you already have a basic idea about the config file.
-Lets look at the sender part first.